-I’m into all things ‘wood pellets’ and I have been for many years.
-In this article, we’re going to look at the best methods for cooking pizza with wood pellets.
-We’ll look at dedicated portable wood pellet pizza ovens and how to cook the best pizza possible on any pellet grill.
-Personally, when it comes to the best-tasting pizza’s I don’t feel there is much debate that wood-fired pizza’s taste the best.
+In this article, we’re going to look at the best options for cooking pizza with pellets.
+We’ll look at dedicated portable wood pellet pizza ovens but also how to cook the best pizza possible on any pellet grill.
+Personally, when it comes to the best-tasting pizza I don’t feel there is much debate that wood-fired pizzas taste the best.
 No one is going to convince me a gas cooker produces the same results.
-There are just so many hardwood pellet flavours to try, pizza and hardwood pellets are a perfect match, so let’s look at the best options on the market.
+There are just so many different types of BBQ pellets to try, cooking pizza with hardwood pellets is a perfect match.
+Right then, let’s look at the best pellet oven and pellet flavour options currently on the market, shall we?

 Dedicated Portable Pellet Pizza Ovens